nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Acceptable Values:
-1. ENTRY_INDEX - Number (1 to current size of the address book)
+1. ENTRY_INDEX - Number (1 to current size of the contact book)
 2. NAME - any value is possible
 3. PHONE_NUMBER - Numbers (0-9) and symbols, no alphabets
 4. EMAIL - string in valid email format